LukeShortCloud/rootpages/src/virtualization/openstack.rst

        parameter_defaults:
          NeutronPublicInterface: eth1
-         ControlPlaneDefaultRoute: <UNDERCLOUD_LOCAL_IP>
+         ControlPlaneDefaultRoute: <UNDERCLOUD_GATEWAY_IP>
          EC2MetadataIp: <UNDERCLOUD_LOCAL_IP>
          DeployedServerPortMap:
-           controller-0-ctlplane:
+           <CONTROLLER0_SHORT_HOSTNAME>-ctlplane:
              fixed_ips:
                - ip_address: <CONTROLLER0_IPV4>
              subnets:
                - cidr: 24
-           controller-1-ctlplane:
+           <CONTROLLER1_SHORT_HOSTNAME>-ctlplane:
              fixed_ips:
                - ip_address: <CONTROLLER1_IPV4>
              subnets:
                - cidr: 24
-           controller-2-ctlplane:
+           <CONTROLLER2_SHORT_HOSTNAME>-ctlplane:
              fixed_ips:
                - ip_address: <CONTROLLER2_IPV4>
              subnets:
                - cidr: 24
-           compute-0-ctlplane:
+           <COMPUTE0_SHORT_HOSTNAME>-ctlplane:
              fixed_ips:
                - ip_address: <COMPUTE0_IPV4>
              subnets:
                - cidr: 24

 -  If config-download will be used, hostname maps have to be defined.
+These must be mapped to the short hostname of the servers.

    .. code-block:: yaml

        ---
        parameter_defaults:
          HostnameMap:
-           overcloud-controller-0: <CONTROLLER0_HOSTNAME>
+           overcloud-controller-0: <CONTROLLER0_SHORT_HOSTNAME>
-           overcloud-controller-1: <CONTROLLER1_HOSTNAME>
+           overcloud-controller-1: <CONTROLLER1_SHORT_HOSTNAME>
-           overcloud-controller-2: <CONTROLLER2_HOSTNAME>
+           overcloud-controller-2: <CONTROLLER2_SHORT_HOSTNAME>
-           overcloud-novacompute-0: <COMPUTE0_HOSTNAME>
+           overcloud-compute-0: <COMPUTE0_SHORT_HOSTNAME>

+-  Ensure that the Overcloud nodes have an interface and IP address on the same provisioning network that the Undercloud uses.
+By default, the network is configured is ``192.168.24.0/24`` with the Undercloud API endpoints listening on ``192.168.24.1``.
+The endpoints have to be reachable via the Overcloud nodes.
 -  Start the deployment of the Overcloud using at least these arguments and templates.
+Add the ``-e ~/templates/hostname-map.yaml`` argument for config-download to do the hostname mapping.

    .. code-block:: sh